 This FAQ addresses common questions about captions for Kaltura entries.

 Kaltura generates its transcripts based on the captions.
 So if you edit the captions, the changes will be reflected in the transcript.
-The transcript can be found in a widget below the player when viewing a video in My Media, a Media Gallery, or a MediaSpace channel.
-Most embedded videos use the transcript widget as well.
-The nice thing about Kaltura's transcript widget is that it will highlight the text that's currently being spoken, and you can click on parts of it to jump to that part in the video.
+As of August 2, 2024, the transcript can be found within the player by clicking its icon when viewing a video in My Media, a Media Gallery, or a MediaSpace channel.
+Most embedded videos have the transcript widget as well.
+The nice thing about Kaltura's transcript is that it will highlight the text that's currently being spoken, and you can click a line to jump to that part in the video.

 Kaltura allows you to edit your captions by either using their web-based caption editor, or by downloading the captions and editing them in a text editor on your computer.
 You can also download the transcript, edit it locally, and then use Kaltura's "machine alignment" feature to create a caption file based on the edited transcript.